apache/trafficcontrol/docs/source/development/traffic_ops.rst

 - `Go 1.11 <http://golang.org/doc/install>`_
 - If the system's Go compiler doesn't provide it implicitly, also note that all Go code in the :abbr:`ATC (Apache Traffic Control)` repository should be formatted using `gofmt <https://golang.org/cmd/gofmt/>`_

+All Go code dependencies are managed through the :atc-file:`vendor/` directory and should thus be available without any extra work - and any new dependencies should be properly "vendored" into that same, top-level directory.
+Some dependencies have been "vendored" into :atc-file:`traffic_ops/vendor` and :atc-file:`traffic_ops/traffic_ops_golang/vendor` but the preferred location for new dependencies is under that top-level :atc-file:`vendor/` directory.

+.. tip:: All new dependencies need to be subject to community review to ensure necessity (because it will be added in its entirety to the repository, after all) and license compliance via `the developer mailing list <mailto:dev@trafficcontrol.apache.org>`.

 Traffic Ops Project Tree Overview
 =================================
 - :atc-file:`traffic_ops/` - The root of the Traffic Ops project